 - Lower School: Assimilating new information from the world around them in developmentally appropriate stages, students learn to interpret information in more complex ways.

 - Upper School: Continuing to develop critical thinking skills by using a variety of texts to build and support arguments, students challenge assumptions and establish relevance.
+Students engage in lab-based experiences in which they must draw conclusions or derive central themes from data.
+Students are encouraged to question each work presented and to examine the quality of the data used as support.

 Students find their voices, sharing their ideas constructively, and listening respectfully in large and small group settings.